-We test BMW's new S 1000 RR at the BIC to see if this third-gen model can become the litre-class top dog, like the original a decade ago.
+We test BMW’s new S 1000 RR at the BIC to see if this third-gen model can become the litre-class top dog – as its predecessor was a decade ago.

-2009 and 2010 were the years of struggle.
-The world was going through a rough phase, and we were still recovering from the so-called ‘Great Recession’.
-There was an extreme economic slowdown everywhere – banks were tanking and major industries were shutting down.
-Not the best time, then, to venture into a new business, right?
-Well, BMW Motorrad thought otherwise, and consequently decided to enter the litre-class superbike segment with an all-new motorcycle.
-And the S 1000 RR was born.
+2009 and ‘10 were a struggle.
+The world was going through a rough phase, and we were still recovering from the so-called ‘Great Recession.’
+There was an extreme economic slowdown everywhere – the banks were tanking, and factories were shutting down.
+In spite of all this, BMW Motorrad decided to enter the litre-class superbike segment with an all-new motorcycle.
+And, thus, the S 1000 RR was born.

-BMW claims that not a single bolt from the old bike has been used in this third-gen model and that it’s been built completely from the ground up.
-That’s great!
-But, then, there’re a handful of people – including me – who don’t welcome the absence of the alienesque asymmetrical headlamps of the old model.
+BMW claims that not a single bolt from the old bike has been reused in this third-gen model – meaning that it’s been built completely anew from the ground up.
+That sounds great!
+But still, there are a handful of people – including me – who miss the alienesque asymmetrical headlamps of the old model.
 The new S 1000 RR features a pair of sleek LED headlamps.
-Sure, it looks prettier now, but it lacks the aggression of the old model, which had a bite-your-head-off kind of vibe.
+Sure, it looks prettier now, but it lacks the aggression of the old model – which had a bite-your-head-off kind of vibe.
 For me, and many others, that predator face of the old model was its signature dish.
-Anyway, BMW knows better, which is why they’ve ditched the old look.
-Plus, the new conventional face with LED lamps will definitely appeal to a wider audience.
+Anyway, BMW knows better.
+Plus, the new conventional face, with LED lamps, is lighter and will definitely appeal to a wider audience.

-All of the above updates combined result in a power bump of 8bhp, meaning the peak horsepower output has now crossed the holy 200bhp barrier – it’s now 204bhp.
-Torque is identical at 113Nm, but it’s now produced at 500rpm higher at 11,000rpm.
+All of the above updates result in a power bump of 8bhp, which means that the peak horsepower output has now crossed the holy 200bhp barrier – it’s now 204bhp.
+Torque is identical at 113Nm, but it’s now produced at 500rpm higher – at 11,000rpm.
 But because of the ShiftCam valve timing, BMW claims that at least 100Nm of torque is available from as low as 5,500rpm.

 Fast, furious & forgiving

-Usually, when you’ve got 200+ raging horses between your legs, whacking the throttle open around corners or on straights is nothing but a serious death-wish.
-And yet on the S 1000 RR you always get the sense that everything is under control.
-There are two reasons for this.
+Usually, when you’ve got 200+ raging horses between your legs, whacking the throttle open around corners or on straights is nothing short of a serious death-wish.
+And yet on the S 1000 RR, you always get the sense that everything is under control.
+Why?
+For two reasons.
 First, the handling is simply epic.
-Thanks to its lightweight ‘flex’ frame, Marzocchi front forks with DDC electronic damping, quick steering and carbon wheels shod with sticky Metzelers, the double R feels completely focused and stable on the track.
-Secondly, its brilliant electronics.
+Thanks to its lightweight ‘flex’ frame, Marzocchi front forks with DDC electronic damping, quick steering and carbon wheels shod with sticky Metzelers, the Double R feels completely focused and stable on the track.
+And, second, its brilliant electronics.

 While the S 1000 RR completely blew my mind with its performance and agility, there were a couple of things that could have been slightly better.
-The four-piston Hayes front brake with twin 320mm discs now replace the Brembos of the old bike.
-They work brilliantly, for the most part, offering sharp bite and progressive lever feel.
-But while braking at high speeds –250km/h or higher – on the back straight, I could sense there was some brake fade after 4 or 5 laps.
-Of course, you drop down gears and the engine braking does it for you, but you do expect the front brakes to inspire more confidence.
-In fact, it gets even more unnerving given how ferociously the S 1000 RR’s motor devours straights.
+The four-piston Hayes front brake, with twin 320mm discs, now replace the Brembos of the old bike.
+They work brilliantly for the most part, offering sharp bite and progressive lever feel.
+But while braking at high speeds – 250km/h or higher – on the back straight, I could sense there was some brake fade after 4 or 5 laps.
+Of course, once you drop down the gears the engine braking slows you down too, but you do expect the front brakes to inspire more confidence.
+And it gets even more unnerving given how ferociously the S 1000 RR’s motor devours straights.

 - 2020 BMW S 1000 RR Pro M Sport